Luján Fernández: Early life

 Since childhood, Fernández was involved with several local television programs.
 She was a teenage TV star before becoming a model, when she was discovered at the age of 14 while on a Uruguayan beach.
 After consulting with her parents, she pursued a modeling career.

 Career

 Fernández appeared on the covers of ELLE, GQ, Harper's Bazaar, as well as American, German, and French Vogue.
 The work kept coming and, like many foreign models before her, she decided to move to New York City.

 Fernández hit the runway for the likes of Ralph Lauren, BCBG and John Bartlett, and has been featured in print campaigns for Perry Ellis, Chloé, Emanuel Ungaro, and XOXO, and appeared in the Victoria's Secret catalogs.
 She also appeared in the Sports Illustrated Swimsuit Issue from 1999 through 2001.

 She ranked #66 in Maxim's 100 Sexiest Women in 2001.
 That same year, she appeared in Sports Illustrated Swimsuit Issue Collection of 2001.
-She is a singer and songwriter.
-Lujo is her artistic name.she is on Spotify and iTunes with the song Crown.